myfirebase/docs/docs/directory-structure.md

  - `/src/assets` directory, where you can write your global sass/scss preprocessor.

- - `/src/firebase` directory, contains firebase SDK class and config.js file,
+ - `/src/firebase` directory, contains firebase SDK classes and config.js file,

  - `/src/routes` directory, where you can define your application routes, [Vuejs Routes Docs](https://router.vuejs.org/en/).

  - main.js file where your application core is defined.

- - `/src/component` directory as the name implies, contains all of your application components files, here wjere you can create new Vue components, according to vuejs, components took **.vue** as extemsion, see [Vuejs Components](https://vuejs.org/v2/guide/components.html).
+ - `/src/component` directory as the name implies, contains all of your application components files, here where you can create new Vue components, according to vuejs, components took **.vue** as extension, see [Vuejs Components](https://vuejs.org/v2/guide/components.html).

 For sure, you are free to define and organize this directory structure however you like.